CleverRaven/Cataclysm-DDA/doc/OVERMAP.md

 specials are placed.
 Each city gets assigned a size at generation and will begin its life as a single intersection.
-The city distance field specifies the minimum and maximum distance the special can be placed from _this_ intersection, *not* from the edge of the city, meaning a special with a low minimum distance and a relaxed city size restriction may be placed on the outer border of a larger city.
+The city distance field specifies the minimum and maximum distance the special can be placed from _this_ intersection, *not* from the edge of the city, meaning a special with a low minimum distance and a high or unbounded maximum city size may be placed on the outer border of a larger city.
+Both city size and city distance requirements are only checked for the "nearest" city, measured from the original intersection.

 ### Fields